finos/rune-dsl/documentation/documentation.rst

 """"
 The ``zonedDateTime`` record type unambiguously refers to a single instant of time.

-Alternatively in the CDM there is the data type ``BusinessCenterTime`` , where a simple ``time`` "5:00:00" is specified alongside a business centre.
+Alternatively, a model could define a data type ``BusinessCenterTime``, where a simple ``time`` "5:00:00" is specified alongside a business center.
 The simple time should be interpreted with the time-zone information of the associated business centre.

 Inheritance
 """""""""""